-All rabbits will be required to have a permanent, legible tattoo in the left ear.
-Tattooing is available on entry drop-off day, July 23 and July 28, 2022 for a small fee.
+All rabbits will be required to have a

+permanent, legible tattoo in the left ear.
+Tattooing is available.
+Please contact the Superintendent to make arrangements.
 This show will be judged by ARBA's Standard of Perfection by an ARBA judge.
 Exhibitors must be present to put their rabbits on the judging table or appoint someone to do this for them, or the animal will not be judged.

-Rabbit breeds: American, American

-Fuzzy Lop, American Sable, Belgian

-Hare, Britannia Petite, Chinchilla

-(Standard), Dutch, Dwarf Hotot,

-English Spot, Florida White,

-Harlequin, Havana, Himalayan,

-Jersey Wooly, Lilac, Holland Lop,
+Rabbit breeds: American Fuzzy Lop, American Sable, Angora (English/French/Satin), Belgian Hare, Britannia Petite, Czech Frosty, Chinchilla (Standard), Dutch, Dwarf Hotot, Dwarf Papillon, English Spot.
+Flemish Giant, Florida White, Harlequin, Havana, Himalayan, Jersey Wooly, Lilac, Lionhead, Holland Lop, Tanana Valley State Fair Association

-Mini Lop, Mini Rex, Netherland

-Dwarf, Polish, Rex, Rhinelander,
+Mini Lop, Mini Rex, Netherland Dwarf, Polish, Rhinelander, Silver, Tan, Thrianta.